skenderidis/terraform_lab/lab-1/README.md

 unzip terraform_1.1.8_linux_386.zip
 ```

-Verify that `/usr/local/bin` is part of your PATH before moving Terraform binary to the specified location
+Verify that `/usr/local/bin` is part of your PATH before moving Terraform binary to the specified location.
+Terraform runs as a single binary named terraform.
+Any other files in the package can be safely removed.

 ```
 echo $PATH